-The lead retirement story in Sunday’s New York Times, How to make your money last as long as you do hit the bulls-eye, explaining how annuities provide guaranteed, lifetime income in retirement.
+This retirement story in the New York Times, How to make your money last as long as you do, hit the bullseye by explaining how annuities provide guaranteed, lifetime income in retirement.

 “Consider an annuity”… [Retirees] will always have enough to cover essential living expenses, no matter how long they live or how badly their investments perform.”